 Here a few things I noticed that will make my desire for zero-waste snacks happen:

-Plan ahead – We have busy lives, it’s soo easy to just want to buy a box of granola bars that you can just throw in a bag.
+Plan ahead – We have busy lives.
+It’s so easy to just want to buy a box of granola bars that you can just throw in a bag.
 Packaged goods are convenient but they are not only processed, full sugars, salt or fat, but they usually come wrapped in plastic.
 It didn’t take me long to come up with healthy waste-free alternatives to my usual go-to snacks.
 We plan ahead our meals every week, why not also include the snacks in our meal plan?
 Why haven’t we thought of this before?

 Create a list – Once you come up with your alternative snacks, make your list.
 When grocery shopping, we first stop at the bulk store to see what we can buy there.
 Luckily, they have a large amount of waste-free snack ingredients, but I just have to steer clear of the candy aisle.

-Same goes with the trail mix, you can mix a large bowl for the week ahead, and refill a container every day.
+The same goes for the trail mix.
+You can mix a large bowl for the week ahead, and refill a container every day.